jax-ml/jax/docs/autodidax.md

 ### Forward-mode autodiff with `jvp`

-First, a couple helper functions:
+First, a couple of helper functions:

 ```{code-cell}
 def zeros_like(val):